weyoss/graphql-bookshelfjs/README.md

 ## USAGE

+### EXAMPLE

+If you're new to the GraphQL ecosystem and have troubles getting a project up and running, or maybe you are having troubles using this library, check out the [example](https://github.com/weyoss/graphql-bookshelfjs/blob/master/example) directory that uses GraphQL together with Graphql-bookshelfjs library.

+### HOW-TO

-This example shows how you could setup graphql-bookshelfjs with graphql.
+The following example shows how you could setup graphql-bookshelfjs with graphql.
 We assume that Article has an one-to-one (**belongsTo**) relationship with User.
 User has an many-to-many (**belongsToMany**) relationship with Account, has an one-to-one (**hasOne**) relationship with Profile, and has an one-to-many (**hasMany**) with Note.
 Account model determines whether a user is an administrator when access attribute is set to 'admin'.